 Loop the Fold Drive is famous for the Burr Trail Switchbacks on Burr Trail Road which are about 1/2 way through the scenic drive.
 Many people choose to drive from the main portion of Capitol Reef to the switchbacks and back without completing the drive.
 If you look closely at the above photo, you’ll see the switchbacks carving their way up the mountain in the center.

 The road is narrow without guardrails and the drop may make some people nervous.
-From what we observed there’s and unofficial traffic flow here but no one had any problems.
+From what we observed there’s an unofficial traffic flow here but no one had any problems.
 If there’s someone in the switchbacks, it’s best just to patiently wait your turn.

 Go for any number of stunning hikes

 There are a number of super scenic hiking trails in the park.
-Cohab Canyon hike was an afterthought for us as a way to fill the afternoon, but we were blown away by this hike.
+The Cohab Canyon hike was an afterthought for us as a way to fill the afternoon, but we were blown away by this hike.
 It’s very scenic along the way and the canyon portions are beautiful.
-But then there’s 2 overlooks to visit that look down on the Fruita District with Hwy 24 running through.
+But then there are 2 overlooks to visit that look down on the Fruita District with Hwy 24 running through.

-Cohab Canyon hike is a one way hike according to all the info starting at the trailhead across from Hickman Bridge and running through to the parking lot across from the historic barn.
+Cohab Canyon hike is a one-way hike according to all the info starting at the trailhead across from Hickman Bridge and running through to the parking lot across from the historic barn.

-However to cut down on elevation gain we hiked the most scenic part starting at the large parking lot across from the historic barn near Gifford Homestead.
+However, to cut down on elevation gain we hiked the most scenic part starting at the large parking lot across from the historic barn near Gifford Homestead.
 You walk near the road a few feet, then the trail heads up steeply for a bit.
 After you gain most of your elevation the canyon begins, then you head for the lookouts and come back the way you came in.